Top 10 Things To Do in Seville – an Illustrated Walk

 About the author

-Derrick is a 32-year old living in Melbourne, Australia.
+Derrick is a 32-year-old living in Melbourne, Australia.
 With plenty of family in Europe and an insatiable travel bug that won’t go away, there’s always a good reason to travel somewhere new!
-When he’s not travelling, he’s illustrating past adventures in his sketchbook, and experiencing all the challenges of being a new dad.
+When he’s not traveling, he’s illustrating past adventures in his sketchbook, and experiencing all the challenges of being a new dad.

 Don’t forget to check out his blog StickyMangoRice.